The Terrible and Awful Are Not Mysteries

 Why do we engage in terrible and awful actions?

-We possess inherent flaws and tendencies towards negativity.
+We possess inherent flaws and tendencies towards negativity and evil.

-Without formal instruction, training, conditioning, or the imposition of consequences, our default state is one of negativity and immorality.
+Without formal instruction, training, conditioning, or the imposition of consequences, our default state is one of negativity and evil.
+Little by little, but this is our default mode.

-To transcend these limitations and achieve personal growth, we must undergo rigorous education, training, and discipline.
+To transcend these limitations and achieve personal growth, we must undergo rigorous education, training, discipline or transformation.

-These phenomena, including depression, corruption, criminality, addiction, laziness, violence, brutality, anxiety, anger, rape, and war, are not inherently mysterious.
-Their occurrence can be attributed to our inherent nature and the absence of appropriate mechanisms for self-control and social order.
+Depression, corruption, criminality, addiction, laziness, violence, brutality, anxiety, anger, rape, and war, are not inherently mysterious.
+Their occurrence can be attributed to our inherent nature and the absence of appropriate mechanisms—external or internal—for self-control and social order.

 Forgiveness, too, presents a perplexing concept.
 Its purpose is primarily to liberate oneself from the burden of past pain and embrace one’s full potential.
 Or as a follower of Jesus, obedience.